iPod Classic 160 GB Parts

 Partes que funcionan con iPod Classic 160 GB:

-iPod Video or Classic (Thin Case) Hard Drive Cable
+iPod Classic (Thick) Hard Drive Cable

 Connects hard drive to logic board